 - 1. In order for parameters like LF(80) and LFC(80) to be calculated, option 2 including the figure8 microphone must be selected and both the omni and figure8 microphones must be connected to the sound card.
-If option 2 is not selected then you should uncheck the Measured option for those parameters in the Define room acoustics parameters. - 2.
-In order to obtain meaningful values for a parameter such as SPL it is essential that meaningful values are entered for the Source Power Spectrum (described below) and that a system calibration has been performed if you do not perform any system calibration then you should uncheck the Measured option for SPL (and other parameters that may rely on calibration) in the Define room acoustics parameters. - 3.
+If option 2 is not selected then you should uncheck the Measured option for those parameters in the Room acoustics parameters list.Press Expand tables in the upper right corner in the Room acoustic parameters list to be able to change settings. - 2.
+In order to obtain meaningful values for a parameter such as SPL it is essential that meaningful values are entered for the Source Power Spectrum (described below) and that a system calibration has been performed if you do not perform any system calibration then you should uncheck the Measured option for SPL (and other parameters that may rely on calibration) in the Room acoustics parameters list.
+Expand tables in the upper right corner in the Room acoustic parameters list to be able to change settings. - 3.
 There are parameters such as Steady State Diffusivity, Diffusivity(ss) which can be simulated in ODEON because of a large number of different types of microphone directivities are available for simulations however only the omni and figure8 microphones are currently possible options for real measurements.
-Therefore you should uncheck the Measured option for any such parameters in the Define room acoustics parameters.
+Therefore you should uncheck the Measured option for any such parameters in the Room acoustics parameters list.
+Expand tables in the upper right corner in the Room acoustic parameters list to be able to change settings.